Iranians in U.S. Overjoyed at Nobel Prize

 News of the award spread rapidly in Los Angeles, where a third of the nation’s 277,000 Iranian immigrants live.

 ``I hope this will help the women in Iran and throughout the region,″ said Farideh Behrozi, who burst into tears when she heard the news. ``I hope they recognize that if you fight, someone will listen.
-If you scream and holler and speak your piece, someone will hear.″
+If you scream and holler and speak your peace, someone will hear.″

 Ebadi, 56, one of the first female judges in Iran and who was jailed on charges of slandering government officials, has worked actively to promote peaceful, democratic solutions in the struggle for human rights, the Norwegian Nobel Committee said.